JohnTelford/Ulysses/Tech Memoir/Tech Memoir.md

 Interrupting the central processor for execution of priority tasks.
 This list is not exhaustive but illustrates the nature of the processing assigned to the
 ten small processors in the 6600 Computer.
-22These Peripheral and Control Processors, or PPU’s, are constructed within the main
+22These Peripheral and Control Processors, or PPU’s, are constructed within the main
-22These Peripheral and Control Processors, or PPU’s, are constructed within the main
+22These Peripheral and Control Processors, or PPU’s, are constructed within the main
 frame cabinet of the 6600.
 This provides convenient use of identical logic and storage
 modules as in the central processor and central storage plus the shared use of the
 power and cooling system.
 It also allows a unique form of design, called the “barrel.”